Download the Code of Federal Regulations in XML.

 (2) A request for expedited processing may be made at the time of the initial request for records or at any later time.
 For a prompt determination, a request for expedited processing should be sent to the component listed in Appendix A to this part that maintains the records requested.

 (3) A requester who seeks expedited processing must submit a statement, certified to be true and correct to the best of that person's knowledge and belief, explaining in detail the basis for requesting expedited processing.
-For example, a requester within the category described in paragraph (e)(1)(iv) of this section, if not a full-time member of the news media, must establish that he or she is a person whose main professional activity or occupation is information dissemination, though it need not be his or her sole occupation.
-A requester within the category described in paragraph (e)(1)(iv) of this section must also establish a particular urgency to inform the public about the Government activity involved in the request, beyond the public's right to know about Government activity generally.
+For example, a requester within the category described in paragraph (f)(1)(iv) of this section, if not a full-time member of the news media, must establish that he or she is a person whose primary professional activity or occupation is information dissemination, though it need not be his or her sole occupation.
+A requester within the category described in paragraph (f)(1)(iv) of this section must also establish a particular urgency to inform the public about the Government activity involved in the request—one that extends beyond the public's right to know about Government activity generally.
+The existence of numerous articles published on a given subject can be helpful to establishing the requirement that there be an “urgency to inform” the public on a topic.
+As a matter of administrative discretion, a component may waive the formal certification requirement.

 (4) Within ten calendar days of its receipt of a request for expedited processing, the proper component shall decide whether to grant it and shall notify the requester of the decision.
 Solely for purposes of calculating the foregoing time limit, any request for expedited processing shall always be considered received on the actual date of receipt by the proper component.
 If a request for expedited processing is granted, the request shall be given priority and processed as soon as practicable, subject to §4.11(i).
 If a request for expedited processing is denied, any appeal of that decision shall be acted on expeditiously.